breconm/SORTA/README.md

 ## Inspiration

-Sorta was built to solve a simple problem: keep your shopping life organized without the clutter.
+Sorted is built to solve a simple problem: keep your shopping life organized without the clutter.
 Inspired by modern tools and minimalist UX design.

 ---